-There are currently no legal requirements of general application that obligate owners of personally identifiable information (PII) to maintain internal records or establish internal processes or documentation.
-There are several statutory frameworks in the US that require organisations to develop an information security programme, which typically must contain internal processes and documentation.
-These include requirements imposed by GLB, HIPAA and state information security laws.
+There are currently no legal requirements of general application that obligate owners of PII to maintain internal records or establish internal processes or documentation.
+Several statutory frameworks in the United States require organisations to develop an information security programme, which typically must contain internal processes and documentation.
+These include requirements imposed by the GLB, HIPAA and state information security laws.